Teuse/duesentrieb/README.md

 ### Prepare Xcode

-Open the xcode project and go to 'AppDelegate.swift' Set github url and github token (see previous step)
+Open the xcode project and go to 'AppDelegate.swift' Set github url

+Go to "Manage Schemes", copy the 'Duesentrieb' Scheme and unselect the sharing option Now, edit the new Scheme and create the following environment variable:
+'token' : your-token-from-github (see previous step)

 Next, you need to setup the repositories you want to see in the app.
 Go to 'GithubViewModel' and change the 'repos' array for your needs